meluso/utech-wfh-analyzer/README.md

 ## Key Parameters

 **α (alpha):** The WFH intensity scaling factor.
 At α=0, no perturbation occurs (P=1 everywhere).
 At α=0.25, each segment's WFH rate increases by 25% of its baseline rate (bounded by the structural ceiling).
 Negative α decreases WFH rates, which increases commute trips (P > 1).
+In the visualization tool, the slider operates in percent-change space (the WFH-induced change in aggregate travel demand) rather than α directly; α is solved internally and shown as a secondary readout.

 **Education shares (5 bins):** Less than HS, HS Diploma, Some College/Associate's, Bachelor's, Advanced degree.
 Derived from ACS table B15003 at the residence location.